Jump to content

 If you go 2.5G networking using a NIC, go Intel not realtek.

-Please note: I'm not an expert or a professional and I make mistakes.
+I might be experienced, but I'm human and I do make mistakes.
+Expand for common PC building advice, a short bio and a list of my components and other tech.
 I edit my messages after sending them alot, please refresh before posting your reply.
+Please try to be clear and specific, you'll get a better answer.
 Please remember to mark solutions once you have the information you need.

 I'm a PhD student working in the fields of reinforcement learning and traffic control.
-PCs are one of my hobbies and over the last few years I've built 7 PCs and performed upgrades on 2 laptops (for myself, friends and family).
+PCs are one of my hobbies and I've built many PCs and performed upgrades on a few laptops (for myself, friends and family).
 My personal computers include 3 windows (10/11) machines and a TrueNAS server (and I'm looking to move to dual booting Linux Mint on my main machine in future).
-While I believe I have an decent amount of experiance in specing, building and troubleshooting computers, keep in mind I'm not an expert or a professional and I make mistakes.
+While I believe I have an decent amount of experience in spec’ing, building and troubleshooting computers, keep in mind I'm not an expert or a professional and I make mistakes.

 Link to comment